 Our Chiropractors are educated and employ a number of highly-effective adjusting approaches to help improve spinal biomechanics and reduce nervous system interference.
 The approach we use is based on our judgment and years of experience in combination with your own unique needs and wishes.
 Some prefer gentle low force adjustments while others appreciate a more vigorous adjustment.
 Either way you choose we will ensure your adjustment is safely administered, painless and comfortable.
 Read more about our techniques below.

 Dr. Lorri Nichols, Founder/Chiropractor

 Dr. Lorri Nichols is a 1983 cum laude graduate of Sherman Chiropractic College.
 She is Board Certified in Applied Spinal Biomechanics, Board Eligible as a Diplomate Spinal Rehabilitation and is a Certified Chiropractic Extremity Practioner.
 In private practice since 1984, Dr. Nichols founded Northwest Chiropractic Center in 1989.
 She has served two terms to the Washington Department of Health Chiropractic Quality Assurance Commission and President of the Washington State Chiropractic Association in 2011 and 2012.
 She has been awarded Top Chiropractor in the US 2006, Chiropractor of the Year 2011, Best of Federal Way 2013, WSCA Special Service Award 2009 and 2013 and WSCA Volunteer of the Year 2013.
 She is currently clinic director of Northwest Wellness and integrated, patient center health care facility.

-Dr. Jolene Harlow, Chiropractor
+Dr. Megan Anderson, Chiropractor

 Activator Method: This technique was originally created as an alternative to strictly manual adjustments.
 The activator device, a small handheld spring-loaded instrument, is used to make adjustments to the spine by delivering a small impulse.